domenicosolazzo/practice-genomic/How-Genes-Work.md

    - C (cytosine)
    - G (guanine)
 - DNA code spells out the exact order of a protein's building blocks, amino acids.
+- Long strings of nucleotides form genes
+- Groups of genes are packaged tightly into structures called chromosomes.
+- Every cell in your body contains a full set of chromosomes in its nucleus except for eggs, sperm and red blood cells.
 - An error in the gene's DNA sequence is called **mutation**
 - A mutation can cause a gene to encode a protein that works incorrectly or that doesn't work at all.
 Sometimes, the error means that no protein is made.
 - Not all DNA changes are harmful.